 Superman is someone that brings hope wherever he shows up.
 No matter how bad things have gotten when Superman is on the scene there is a sense that things will turn out okay.
 That saving the day is still a possibility because the “S” shield is there to protect others.
 That is something that Venditti has been exploring a lot during his issues of Superman: Man of Tomorrow.
 We’ve seen how Superman has inspired others through his words and actions.

-That inspiration and sense of hope that Superman brings is on display with this issue.
+That inspiration and sense of hope that Superman brings are on display with this issue.
 Even when he is not around other heroes are willing to step up to help protect Metropolis in Superman’s absence.
 Each one of them is inspired by Superman in some way to continue fighting bad guys.
 Supergirl, Black Canary, Flash, and Firestorm that showed up in this issue all exemplified this with what they said during their respective rescues.

-At the same time it wasn’t just these regular superhero save the day scenes that showed the symbol of hope that Superman is.
+At the same time, it wasn’t just these regular superhero saves the day scenes that showed the symbol of hope that Superman is.
 As we saw early on in Superman: Man of Tomorrow #12 even a little kid stepping up to save an old lady’s cat can be seen as heroic.
 There is a hero in everyone, even in actions that are as simple as helping others out.
 This was yet another example of regular people stepping up that Venditti has highlighted in various issues of Superman: Man of Tomorrow.
 Which made the ending of Superman: Man of Tomorrow #12 very effective as Clark Kent reminded the kid that he can step up to be a hero if he wants.

 All of these scenes worked extremely well in getting over the idea that there are only a few people that can truly understand the weight Superman carries on his shoulders.
 Because Superman obviously can be everywhere at once or save everyone that is in trouble around the world.
 But what he can be is someone that can represent the best in people to do their best to help others when they are in need.
 By providing the world hope Superman is able to inspire other heroes like Supergirl and Flash to follow his example with their own heroic actions.